Enrique Granados: Life

 Pantaleón Enrique Joaquín Granados Campiña was born in Lleida, Spain, the son of Calixto José de la Trinidad Granados y Armenteros, a Spanish army captain who was born in Havana, Cuba, and Enriqueta Elvira Campiña de Herrera, from Santander, Spain.
 As a young man he studied piano in Barcelona, where his teachers included Francisco Jurnet and Joan Baptista Pujol.
 In 1887 he went to Paris to study.
 He was unable to become a student at the Paris Conservatoire, but he was able to take private lessons with a conservatoire professor, Charles-Wilfrid de Bériot, whose mother, the soprano Maria Malibran, was of Spanish ancestry.
-Bériot insisted on extreme refinement in tone production, which strongly influenced Granados's teaching of pedal technique.
-He also fostered Granados's abilities in improvisation.
+Bériot insisted on extreme refinement in tone production, which strongly influenced Granados' teaching of pedal technique.
+He also fostered Granados' abilities in improvisation.
 Just as important were his studies with Felip Pedrell.
 He returned to Barcelona in 1889.
 His first successes were at the end of the 1890s, with the opera María del Carmen, which attracted the attention of King Alfonso XIII.

 In 1903, Granados participated in a competition organized by Tomás Bretón of the Madrid Royal Conservatory, which awarded a considerable sum of 500 pesetas for the best "concert allegro" for solo piano.
 Granados submitted his Allegro de concierto, Op.
 46, for which the jury declared him the winner with an almost unanimous vote.
 The win brought Granados to national attention.

 In 1911 Granados premiered his suite for piano Goyescas, which became his most famous work.
 It is a set of six pieces based on paintings of Francisco Goya.
 Such was the success of this work that he was encouraged to expand it.
 He wrote an opera based on the subject in 1914, but the outbreak of World War I forced the European premiere to be canceled.
 It was performed for the first time in New York City on 28 January 1916 and was very well received.
 Shortly afterwards, he was invited to perform a piano recital for President Woodrow Wilson.
 Before leaving New York, Granados also made live-recorded player piano music rolls for the New-York-based Aeolian Company's "Duo-Art" system, all of which survive today and can be heard – his last recordings.